veraison/services/README.md

 viewing and manipulating Veraison logs and stores.
 See the output of `veraison -h` for the full list of available commands.

+> **Warning**: The docker deployment is not suitable for production.
+It is only
+> intended to be used in development environments.
+It is not hardened and
+> cannot handle high traffic volumes.

 ### End-to-end example

 An example of an end-to-end provisioning and verification flow exists